FSilote/SWApiClient/README.md

 After running program the options below will be shown:

-1. Show all starships => Use this option if you want load and show all information about every available starship.
+1. Show all starships => Use this option if you want to load and show all information about every available starship.
-2. Find starship by id => Use this option if you want load and show all information about a specific starship.
+2. Find starship by id => Use this option if you want to load and show all information about a specific starship.
 After choose this option, the starship id will be asked for you.
-3. Show stops required to resupply (all starships) => Use this option if you want calculate the number of stops required to resupply for all available starships to travel a given distance.
+3. Show stops required to resupply (all starships) => Use this option if you want to calculate the number of stops required to resupply for all available starships to travel a given distance.
 After choose this option, the distance will be asked for you.
-4. Show stops required to resupply (specific starship) = > Use this option if you want calculate the number of stops required to resupply a specific starship to travel a given distance.
+4. Show stops required to resupply (specific starship) = > Use this option if you want to calculate the number of stops required to resupply a specific starship to travel a given distance.
 After choose this option, the starship id and the distance will be asked for you.

 After execute each option a message will be show explain that you can type any key to continue using program or you can type ESC to exit.